-Wireless microphones are finding their way into more and more areas of audio production.
-They require far less cabling, and that means fewer issues with shorted wiring, lowered chances of cable-related tripping, and a higher number on the “Days Since Last Incident” sign.
-They’re more convenient for performers and subjects who need to be mobile and they provide a cleaner appearance, free of bulky wires.
-Audio engineers and A/V technicians appreciate the fast setup time and decreased storage space that wireless mics afford.
+Wireless microphones are an incredibly popular and convenient solution to many of the problems that come with traditional wired setups: they require far less cabling, and that means fewer issues with shorted wiring, lowered chances of cable-related tripping, and a higher number on the “Days Since Last Incident” sign.
+While they can be a bit more difficult to onboard, once the system is up and running, audio engineers and A/V technicians appreciate the fast setup time and decreased storage space that wireless mics afford.
 So, with all the options out there, which ones are best?
-Surprise!
-It depends.
+Like anything else, it depends!
 The mic that wins “Most Likely to Succeed” will change based upon the occasion, whether it’s a routine karaoke night or a once-in-a-lifetime presentation.
 Read on to discover which wireless microphones are right for you.

 Types of Wireless Mics